 We want our clients to have access to foods with a reasonable shelf life.
 Sell-by dates on canned goods are based on suggested quality, and not food safety.
 Please use your own discretion and donate accordingly.

-We accept donations Monday through Friday 8am to 2pm and Thursday 4:30pm to 6pm.
+We accept donations Monday through Saturday 8am to 2pm and Thursday 4:30pm to 6pm, no appointment needed!
 When you arrive at Harvest of Hope Pantry, drive to the loading dock, ring the buzzer, and a staff member or volunteer will help you unload, ask the name of your organization or group, and provide you with a donation receipt.
-We are not open on Saturday or Sunday.
-Email us if you need to arrange for a pick-up or special drop time.
+We are not open on Sunday.

 While hefty donations are a good thing, we want you to be able to manage the donations.
 Call or email us to schedule a pick-up of your donations.